Pre-Fortress-2/pf2beta-fastdl/README.md

 ## SO VERY IMPORTANT PLEASE READ ME
 Maps **must** be uploaded as .bz2 files.
-Please download 7zip in order to compress them.
+- Please download 7zip in order to compress them.

-Right click on the map, 7zip, add to archive, BZip2.
+Right click on the map > 7zip > add to archive > BZip2.

-THEN upload the map!
+- THEN upload the map!

 *Made by Cyanide originally for use with TF2Classic*